7 Spectacular Japanese Castles You Have to Visit (With Suggested Itineraries)

 Update: November 2018

-As of November 2018, the castle remains closed for restoration, which is expected to last till spring 2021.
-The grounds and ramparts, on the other hand, might also take as long as 20 years to be fully restored.
+As of November 2018, the castle remains closed for restoration.
+(Projected to last till spring 2021) The grounds and ramparts, on the other hand, might also take as long as 20 years to be fully restored.
 Meanwhile, visitors can still view the massive structure from outside the castle grounds.

 4. Matsumoto Castle (松本城)

 Serene Matsumoto Castle (松本城) is famous for many things.
 It is one of Japan’s three premier castles.
 It also stands within a moat instead of on a hill, and is a wooden original, not a reconstruction.
 Finally, the wooden keep is one of the oldest in Japan, built well over four centuries ago.
 When visiting the interior of the keep, do be mindful of the steep steps.
 While it is a tourist hot spot nowadays, Matsumoto Castle was once a defense construction.
 Just imagine armored samurais racing up and down those steps.
 Those fellows must have truly sturdy legs.